gurjotsinghva/gatkaApp/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+'firebase init'

+What do you want to use as your public directory? (public) 'dist/your-project-name'

+Configure as a single-page app (rewrite all URLs to /index.html)? (y/N) 'y'

+firebase deploy

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).